 Just off the Mother Road, 116 Farmstead Market & Table in Luther offers up a delightful menu filled with down-home breakfast and lunch items, scratch-made to order and featuring locally sourced ingredients.
 Pair up the hearty early morning fare like the breakfast burrito, power panini, double-barrel oatmeal or homemade biscuit-based Lumberjack, with your favorite coffee drink, expertly prepared from locally roasted Eôté beans.
 At lunch, order a signature salad, check the blackboard for the daily special and soup or order up your favorite sandwich, made-to-order on 116's house-baked bread.
 This family-friendly restaurant also features a quality kid's menu, featuring pint-sized favorites like Silver Dollar Pancakes, PB&J, a cheese quesadilla and house-baked chicken nuggets.

-After your meal, be sure and browse the well-stocked market to take home some of their house-made baked goods, whole-bean Eôté coffee, beef from the All Hat Ranch, fresh milk from Marak Farms, local free-range eggs, pastured-pork and seasonal produce.
+After your meal, browse the well-stocked market to take home some of their house-made baked goods, whole-bean Eôté coffee, beef from the All Hat Ranch, fresh milk from Marak Farms, local free-range eggs, pastured-pork and seasonal produce.

 Southern comfort food hotspot the Beach House perfected the art of pasturing before sharing the family's Bristow-raised custom beef with the public in restaurant form.
 With homegrown fruits and vegetables planted on the family's 10 acres, the Beach House creates seasonal dishes based on what's in bloom, and extra produce makes its way to the local Bristow Farmers Market.
-At the Beach House, all ingredients not found on the family's farm come from other area farmers and fresh, farm-to-table sources.
+All ingredients not found on the family's farm come from other area farmers and local farm-to-table sources.

-Stop by the Beach House at breakfast, lunch or dinner, and peruse the seasonal specials, with ever-changing offerings based on nature's cycles.
-Come in for breakfast, and chow down on a hearty serving of steak and eggs.
-Cooked-to-order eggs mingle with stacks of Texas French toast, fried potatoes, sausage and bacon in the morning, while lunchtime options range from savory Wednesday night chicken fried steak sliders to patty melts, best enjoyed with added sides like grilled zucchini, Chapman mushrooms and mashed potatoes.
-Grilled sirloin tips and pork chops seasoned to taste round out the dinner menu, along with seasonal specials like beef stroganoff, strip steak served with twice-baked potato casserole, shrimp boil and Indian tacos.
+Stop by for breakfast, lunch or dinner, and peruse the ever-changing offerings based on nature's cycles.
+Cooked-to-order eggs mingle with stacks of Texas French toast, fried potatoes, sausage and bacon in the morning, while lunchtime options range from chicken fried steak sliders to patty melts, best enjoyed with added sides like grilled zucchini, Chapman mushrooms and mashed potatoes.
+Grilled sirloin tips and pork chops seasoned to taste round out the dinner menu, along with seasonal specials like beef stroganoff, strip steak, shrimp boil and Indian tacos.